frj2a/QtQrCode/README.md

 If assigned to, it translates a base64 encoded string to an hex string.

+There are some hard-coded instructions to read/write configurations from/to a GM65 module from GROW.

 ## Tools

 There are two excelent sites: